scotws/LiaraForth/docs/INTERNALS.md

 (THIS TEXT IS UNDER DEVELOPMENT AND MERELY A COLLECTION OF NOTES)

+## Design Principles

+Liara Forth started with a bunch of general principles.

+1. **Speed over size (within reason).** Liara Forth aims to make up for the relastively slow clock speed of the 65816 CPU in the 265SXB package.
+2. **Run with scissors.** There is very little safety checking in the individual words.
+Liara Forth will rarely tell you if there is an under- or overflow, for instance.
+During the design phase, these sort of checks were considered, but they added so much code that the first principle was violated.
+3. **Use only the most basic Mensch Monitor routines,** which are PUT_CHR and GET_CHR.
+This is to make it easier for other people to port Liara Forth to other 65816 machines.

 ## Use of Registers

 The 65816 only has three registers that can be used for general coding.
 Of